Nagendrareddy777/My_Certificates/README.md

 > *"Success is not final, failure is not fatal: it is the courage to continue that counts."* — Winston Churchill

 Welcome to my curated repository of certifications!
-Each certification reflects my dedication to lifelong learning and my pursuit of excellence in the fields of Data Science, Machine Learning, and Software Development. 💡📊
+Each certification reflects my dedication to lifelong learning and my pursuit of excellence in the fields of Artificial Intelligence,Data Science, Machine Learning, and Software Development. 💡📊

 ---